 install.bat(you need admin privileges)

-Go to Services and start the LogSentinelAgent service
+- Go to Services and start the LogSentinelcollector service

-Note: if you are going to collect Windows event logs from other machines, you need a series of permissions configurations described in detail here
+if you are going to collect Windows event logs from other machines, you need a series of permissions configurations described in detail here.

-Configuring the agent is done via a straightforward YAML file.
-All properties are described in the documentation .
+Configuring the collector is done via a straightforward YAML file.
+All properties are described here .
 Below is a sample setup that listens to a Windows log as well as a MS SQL Audit trail:

-The logsentinel-agent can be installed on any machine and will forward any of the supported log records to SentinelTrails.
-This allows for integrating SentinelTrails into any kind of organization, regardless of whether it relies on legacy systems or is building new ones.
-The agent can also work alongside existing log collection tools , so that you forward the most business critical events for secure storage and leave the rest of the logs in the existing, less secure solution.
+The logsentinel-collector can be installed on any machine and will forward any of the supported log records to LogSentinel SIEM.
+It is normally recommendedto install it on just one (or a few) dedicated machines, but this is not a hard requirement.
+This allows for integrating LogSentinel SIEM into any kind of organization, regardless of whether it relies on legacy systems or is building new ones.
+The collector can also work alongside existing log collection tools , so that you forward the most business critical events for secure storage and leave the rest of the logs in the existing, less secure solution.

 Flexibility and integration-friendliness are key elements of an information security solution and we are happy to offer such a tool, bundled with support for our enterprise customers.